(1) NATURE & SCOPE OF BLOLOGY

 Light energy from Sun → By photosynthesis → Into chemical energy in

-in green cells the form of food molecules.
+in green cells the

 µ Example of energy transfer:-

-Respiration Energy formed → Used in synthesis, growth,
+→ Used in synthesis, growth,

-(Stored in the form of ATP) development, repair
+the form of ATP) development,

 Entropy

-When there is a transfer of energy from one system to another then, there is a loss of energy in this process i.e. whole (100%) energy is not transferred.
+there is a loss of energy in this process i.e. whole (100%) energy is not

-The free energy decreases the entropy i.e. balance the loss of energy.
-There are many sources of free energy – for e.g. –
+free energy decreases the entropy i.e. balance the loss of energy.
+There are

-(1) Trapping of solar energy by autotrophic plants.
+(1) Trapping of solar energy by

 (2) Synthesis of energy from food.